Direct answer

 |---|---|---|

-| Where does processing happen? | On your Windows PC. | On the vendor's servers. |
+| Where does processing happen? | On your Windows PC for local files. | On the vendor's servers. |

 | Do source files upload? | No source upload for local files. | Yes, upload is required. |